Youth Day: Philippines

 Philippine president Elpidio Quirino first issued in 1948 a proclamation designating June 19 as Filipino Youth Day, coinciding with the birth anniversary of hero Jose Rizal, whose works had inspired the Filipino youths to serve the country.
 Educational and religious institutions, as well as civic organizations and local communities, are encouraged to join in that observance which is being commemorated until now.

-August 12 annually was later declared as the National Youth Day in consonance with the United Nations' international commemoration, by virtue of Republic Act No. 11913, one of the three bills for the youth which lapsed into law in July 2022.
+August 12 annually was later declared as the National Youth Day in dating with the United Nations' international commemoration, by virtue of Republic Act No. 11913, one of the three bills for the youth which lapsed into law in July 2022.
 Educational institutions are mandated to launch related activities provided that these will be undertaken at the discretion of the school administration.

 Meanwhile, the Catholic Bishops' Conference of the Philippines began its own National Youth Day in 1986 with the declaration of December 16 as such, to implement its preferential apostolate for children and youth.
 Since 1987, celebrations are being held with gatherings in various dioceses and parishes, annually until 1998 when it has been held every 2–3 years.
 The one which would be held in 2021 was postponed due to COVID-19 pandemic, delayed until 2025.